sparc-coop/blossom/README.md

 # Documentation

-Learn more about how to use Sparc.Kernel by visiting the source folder for each package (linked above).
+Learn more about how to use Blossom by visiting the source folder for each package (linked above).
 Each package contains its own readme for installing and getting started.

 # Examples / Templates